pwrignall/flickstream/README.md

 # FlickStream - TMDb Watchlist Viewer

 A simple Python web application to view and filter your TMDb watchlist with streaming service availability.
+Availability is provided by [JustWatch](https://www.justwatch.com/).

 ## Features